 Many facilities have ‘hidden openings’ that can be a significant workplace safety hazard.
 These opening can be something like a man hole (with no cover) or a staircase, or an opening at the top of a ladder.
 No matter what the case, however, these openings can be very dangerous if they are not properly protected and marked.

-Many facilities use floor marking tape (similar to this) in the area leading up to an opening or a staircase.
+Many facilities use floor marking tape in the area leading up to an opening or a staircase.
 This can help people to easily see the risk, so they can take steps to avoid it.
 Whatever you choose to do, make sure all hidden openings are kept as safe as possible.

 3. Indoor Temperatures